I LOVE TO HELP HIGHLY-SENSITIVE PEOPLE, EMPATHS & INTROVERTS CREATE A LIFE THEY LOVE.

 things that overlap or get confused with high-sensitivity

-The diagnostics for Autism are as follows:
+The DSM diagnostics for Autism are as follows:

 A. Persistent deficits in social communication and social interaction across multiple contexts, as manifested by the following, currently or by history (examples are illustrative, not exhaustive, see text):